protocol/launchpad/content/en/tutorials/ipld/ipld/index.md

 When inspecting a CID, you can both look for named "Links" or specify which node you would like to traverse by identifying the link by the number.

-To do this, with the `ipfs get command` you add `/ipld` to the CID, and then specify which ordinal Link you want to retreiev by appending `/Links?<number/Hash>
+To do this, with the `ipfs get command` you add `/ipld` to the CID, and then specify which ordinal Link you want to retrieve by appending `/Links/<number>/Hash`.

-For example the command
+Try the command

 ```bash
 ipfs dag get /ipld/Qmb2TK3N6M2SQj3JaLJhGWPcpmtyvuHhZdSMADMGrLnpnQ/Links/3/Hash | jq